manuelbl/JavaDoesUSB/README.md

 - [loopback-stm32](test-devices/loopback-stm32)
 - [composite-stm32](test-devices/composite-stm32)

 The test device with the *loopback-stm32* code supports all tests.
-If the test device with the *composite-stm32* code is connected, some tests are skipped.
-However, if it is used, the correct handling of composite devices is verified.
+If the test device with the *composite-stm32* code is connected, some tests are skipped, but the correct handling of composite devices is verified instead.

 Tests can be run from the command line: